 On this website, professionals on BIOMED-2 immunoglobulin and T-cell receptor gene rearrangements in lymphoproliferations suspicious for lymphoma, meet.

 The diagnosis of malignant lymphoma is a recognized difficult area in histopathology.
 The detection of clonality in suspected lymphoproliferations is a valuable supplementary tool, as in principle B- and T-cell lymphomas are clonal diseases.
-In a European BIOMED-2 collaborative study, multiplex PCR assays have successfully been developed and standardized for the detection of clonally rearranged immunoglobulin (Ig) and T-cell receptor (TCR) genes.
-The detection rate of clonal rearrangements using the BIOMED-2 primer sets is unprecedentedly high.
-The BIOMED-2 clonality assays are now widely used for detection of clonality in lymphoproliferative disorders.
+In EuroClonality/BIOMED-2 collaborative studies, multiplex PCR assays have successfully been developed and standardized for the detection of clonally rearranged immunoglobulin (Ig) and T-cell receptor (TCR) genes.
+The detection rate of clonal rearrangements using the EuroClonality/BIOMED-2 primer sets is unprecedentedly high.
+The EuroClonality/BIOMED-2 clonality assays are now widely used for detection of clonality in lymphoproliferative disorders.

-EuroClonality is the name of a European consortium for the development of novel PCR-based methods that allow detection of gene rearrangements, particularly immunoglobulin (IG) and T-cell receptor (TCR) gene rearrangements, to be used for discrimination between normal (polyclonal) and abnormal/ malignant (monoclonal) lymphoproliferations in order to support the accurate and reliable diagnosis and follow-up of hematologic malignancies, particularly lymphoid malignancies.
+EuroClonality is the name of the international consortium for development of novel PCR-based methods that allow detection of gene rearrangements, particularly immunoglobulin (IG) and T-cell receptor (TCR) gene rearrangements, to be used for discrimination between normal (polyclonal) and abnormal/ malignant (monoclonal) lymphoproliferations in order to support the accurate and reliable diagnosis and follow-up of hematologic malignancies, particularly lymphoid malignancies.

 This particularly concerns the development, standardization and clinical evaluation of novel PCR primers and combinations of multiple PCR primers (multiplex PCR tubes) for detection of the different types of IG/TCR gene rearrangements as well as the design of novel methods for fast and automated analysis of the obtained PCR products in order to assess whether the obtained PCR products are diverse (polyclonal) or whether they are at least in part identical, corresponding with normal (polyclonal) lymphocytes or abnormal/malignant (monoclonal) lymphocytes, respectively.

-- Educational activities for Ig/TCR clonality testing.
-Yearly, the Euroclonality workshop: “Clonality assessment in Pathology”, is given in Nijmegen, The Netherlands.
-These workshops (English) are meant for pathologist and molecular biologist or immunologist who participate as a duo from a center.
-Information on the workshop is provided on this website.
-Workshops "on site" have been given as well.
+- Educational services for Ig/TCR clonality testing.
+Yearly, the EuroClonality Educational Workshop: “Clonality assessment in Pathology” is given in Nijmegen, The Netherlands.
+These workshops (English) are meant for a pathologist and a molecular biologist or immunologist who participate as a duo from a center.
+Information on the workshop is provided on the EuroClonality website.
+Workshops "on site" are given as well.

-- Application of new developments/methodologies in heamato-oncology and clonality assessment, which focuses mainly on the development of next generation sequencing based analysis of Ig and TR rearrangements.
+- Innovation: Application of new developments/methodologies in hemato-oncology and clonality assessment, which focuses mainly on the development of next generation sequencing-based analysis of Ig and TR rearrangements.

 The consortium started as BIOMED-2 study group and now continues collaboration under the name EuroClonality.

-The professionals who participated in the original BIOMED-2 study group (BIOMED-2: PCR-based clonality studies) are now MEMBERS of the EuroClonality group.
-It is thus not possible to become a member of the EuroClonality group.
+The institutes that participated in the original BIOMED-2 study group (BIOMED-2: PCR-based clonality studies) are now participants of EuroClonality.

 Dr. Patricia Groenen, chair